-Question 57: Can the repurposed funds be used to convert advance construction (AC)?

-Answer 57: Yes.
-As long as the project was properly identified during the repurposing process, the funds may be used to convert AC.

-Question 58: Can toll credits be used with the repurposed funds?

-Answer 58: If the earmark was previously eligible to use toll credits as non-Federal share, then the repurposed funds may also use toll credits as the non-Federal share.

-Question 59: Does PE or right-of-way payback apply to the original earmark?

-Answer 59: If the earmark, as written, was specifically for PE (e.g., design activities) or right-of-way acquisition, then consistent with the FHWA PE Order, the project is not subject to PE or right-of-way reimbursement to FHWA because the earmark had a specific limited purpose.
+- Question 54: Can the repurposed funds be used to convert advance construction (AC)? - Answer 54: Yes.
+As long as the project was properly identified during the repurposing process, the funds may be used to convert AC. - Question 55: Can toll credits be used with the repurposed funds? - Answer 55: If the earmark was previously eligible to use toll credits as non-Federal share, then the repurposed funds may also use toll credits as the non-Federal share. - Question 56: Does PE or right-of-way payback apply to the original earmark? - Answer 56: If the earmark, as written, was specifically for PE (e.g., design activities) or right-of-way acquisition, then consistent with FHWA Order 5020.1A, "Repayment of Preliminary Engineering Costs", dated June 8, 2018, the project is not subject to PE or right-of-way reimbursement to FHWA because the earmark had a specific limited purpose.
 If the State did use part of earmarked funds for PE or right-of-way activities that were intended to include construction prior to repurposing and the amount obligated was less than 10% of the earmark, the earmark may be repurposed, but the expended funds for PE or right-of-way activities will be subject the applicable reimbursement provisions.
 If the State spent 10% or more of the earmark intended for construction for PE or right-of-way activities, the project cannot be considered complete.
 If the State promptly pays back those activities, the funds could be considered for repurposing.

-Q & A Regarding FY 2019 Earmark Repurposing Attachment 1: Response to Question 50
+Q & A Regarding FY 2021 Earmark Repurposing Attachment 1: Response to Question 49

-Question 50: What are the various types of obligation limitation that could be affected by earmark repurposing?
+Question 49: What are the various types of obligation limitation that could be affected by earmark repurposing?

-Answer 50: Earmarks have various types of limitation.
+Answer 49: Earmarks have various types of limitation.
 The State's funds and limitation balances on the FMIS W10A report may change category after repurposing of an earmark.
-Following are descriptions of the different limitation types:
+The following are descriptions of the different limitation types:

-- 1) Special limitation for specific earmarks at the program level. - a) All earmarks from the same program draw its limitation from the associated limitation pool.
+- 1) Special limitation for specific earmarks at the program level. - a) All earmarks from the same program draw their limitation from the associated limitation pool.
 The limitation pool amounts may match the allocated funds at 100% or less.
 Examples of special limitation at the program level include: Transportation Improvements (program code LY30); TEA-21 High Priority Projects (program code Q920); and Projects of Regional and National Significance (program code LY40).
 To repurpose an earmark which has program level pool limitation: - (1) Determine the limitation type from the Program Code Crosswalk.
 See column "PC Type Description (limitation type)". - (2) Refresh the Business Objects report "Lim buckets by Demo ID" to get the total amount of contract authority contrasted to the total amount of limitation which are available for the program.
 See example below.